 Information for full-time carers.

 The Ministry is implementing a new Carer Support online claiming system to make it easier to manage Disability Support funded Carer Support subsidy claims.
-We aim to have this ready in December 2021.
+We aim to have this ready by early to mid 2022.

 The new system is in response to feedback on the current paper-based manual system.
 We’ve listened and want to make it easier for you to claim, and for carers to have visibility over their Carer Support recipient’s subsidy allocation and use.

 Along with making the claiming process easier, we will also be making some other improvements that will allow carers to make the best use of the carer support subsidy allocation.
 The new system will:

 - support claims to be made for both the purchase of respite items and traditional carer relief care

 - enable carers to aggregate claims so that they can make the best use of carer support days